vpayno/exercism-workspace/go/beer-song/beer-doc.md

 import "beer"
 ```

-Package beer generates the lrics to the 99 Bootles of Beer on the Wall\.
+Package beer generates the lrics to the 99 Bootles of Beer on the Wall.

 ## Index